 According to the 2024 Global Peace Index, Switzerland is the 6th most peaceful country in the world.

-By 2024, half of the Swiss population had not attended a religious event in the past 12 months, according to the Federal Statistical Office.
-Over a quarter of those who left their religion cited loss of faith or disagreement with their religious community.
+By 2024, half of the Swiss population never attended a religious event in the past 12 months preceding the Federal Statistical Office's survey.
+Additionally, more than a quarter of those who have left their religion cite loss of faith or disagreement with their religious community.

 In 2024, Switzerland became World Vice-Champion in ice hockey.